 Current wastewater treatment solutions aren’t working

 Many plants have complicated wastewater treatment handling systems and often work with local cities/municipalities/authorities for final treatment and disposal.
-Sometimes the varying processes within their facilities generate different types wastewaters, and it can be tempting to treat the wastewater contamination issues as they surface.
+Sometimes the varying processes within the facilities generate different types wastewaters, and it can be tempting to treat the wastewater contamination issues as they surface.
 This can lead to more serious issues that cause wastewater treatment sequences to collapse, as one system often affects another.

 At this point, treatability studies are often necessary to get a complete and clear picture of what is causing the process and system upsets and to take out the guesswork in finding the right solution.